 2010-11: Knodel practiced with the University of New Hampshire as a freshman but did not see any action as the Wildcats’ core six defensemen played all 39 games.
 New Hampshire was second in Hockey East during the regular season and reached the NCAA Northeast Regional Final.

 2011-12: Knodel skated in all 37 games for the University of New Hampshire as a red shirt freshman.
 He scored 3 goals with 9 assists and was plus-three with 24 penalty minutes.
 The Wildcats finished sixth in Hockey East and lost to Boston University in the league quarterfinals in a three-game series that featured two double-overtime games.

-Knodel possesses great size and strong skating ability.
-Although large, he’s not a huge physical presence, and relies more on proper stick positioning then punishing body checks.
-He jumps into the rush, and can provide good offense from the point.
-Agility and coordination will be areas of focus moving forward, as will adjusting to the higher level of competition in the NCAA.
+Knodel possesses prototypical size for a defenseman and strong skating ability.
+Despite that size he is not a huge physical presence and relies more on proper stick positioning then punishing body checks.
+Knodel will jump into the rush and is effective at the point, particularly on the power play.
+His agility and coordination are areas of focus if he is to progress towards the higher levels of pro hockey.